Akarsh0809/MIDTERM_AK/readme.md

     ```

 **2. Environment Variables Usage:**
-Environment variables are used for settings such as defining the environment (ENVIRONMENT), which defaults to 'TESTING'.
-These variables are loaded from a .env file using python-dotenv.
+Environment variables are used to load application settings dynamically and manage the environment.
+They are loaded using the load_dotenv function from the dotenv library.
+The environment variable ENVIRONMENT is accessed using the getEnvironmentVariable method of the App class.
+This approach allows for easy configuration and adaptation of the application behavior based on the environment.

+You can find the code illustrating the usage of environment variables here in the App class.

 *Example snippet:*
 ```python